CATSSRIN/Tuyu/README.md

 ## Features

 - Utilizes HTML, CSS, and JavaScript to create an interactive web page.
+- when you press the members picture it will bring you to their social page
 - Introduces who Tuyu is and its members.
 - Lists Tuyu's songs from Spotify.